Respect, Equity and Allyship for Leaders (REAL)

-BEAD is designed to celebrate and raise awareness about the multiple identities that comprise each of us and make up the University of Florida.
-It is our hope that this workshop helps attendees think about their various identities and that BEAD can help them become more aware and understanding of the differing perspectives and experiences of those around them.
+REAL Talk is designed to celebrate and raise awareness about the multiple identities that comprise each of us and make up the University of Florida.
+It is our hope that this workshop helps attendees think about their own various identities and REAL Talk can help them become more aware and understanding of the differing perspectives and experiences of those around them.

-BEAD stands for “Become Educated About Diversity.”
-BEAD is an introduction to identity exploration and understanding diversity.
-BEAD is facilitated by ambassadors and staff from the department of Multicultural and Diversity Affairs.
-All BEAD facilitators have gone through an intensive training to prepare for BEAD, as well as how to best educate attendees of each workshop.
+REAL stands for “Respect, Equity and Allyship for Leaders.”
+Real Talk is an introduction to diversity education and identity exploration.
+REAL Talk is facilitated by Diversity and Inclusion (D&I) Peer Educators and staff from the department of Multicultural and Diversity Affairs.
+All D&I facilitators have gone through an intensive training to prepare for REAL Talk, as well as how to best educate attendees of each workshop.

 At the end of the workshop, the entire group reflects on the activity with the aid of the facilitators.

-As a courtesy to our BEAD Who You Are facilitators, please make sure to request BEAD workshops at least two weeks in advance of the presentation date.
+As a courtesy to our Diversity and Inclusion Peer Educators, please make sure to request workshops at least two weeks in advance of the presentation date.
 We will do everything we can to meet the requested preferred dates, but flexibility is also greatly appreciated.
-Thank you.
+Thank you